 - there is no resale agreement.

-An agreement is a ‘resale agreement’ if any of the property is or will be transferred, and the transferee or a related person will receive a financial benefit as a result of the cancelled agreement (or transfer), other than to release the transferee from their obligation under the original agreement.
+An agreement is a ‘resale agreement’ if any of the property is or will be transferred, and the transferee or a related person will receive a financial benefit because of the cancelled agreement (or transfer), other than to release the transferee from their obligation under the original agreement.

-For cancelled transaction reassessments, you need to lodge the original stamped documents and:
+For cancelled transaction reassessments, you will need to provide:

-- for cancelled transfers—a completed application for reassessment—cancelled transfer of dutiable property (Form D2.8)
+- Application for reassessment—cancelled transfer of dutiable property (Form D2.8)

 See sections 115 and 156A of the Duties Act 2001 for more information.

-We may reassess duty if one of the following events occur.
+We may also reassess duty you've paid us if one of the following events occur.

 - is inadvertently damaged or destroyed before having legal effect

 - is rendered unfit for its intended purpose because of an error in it before having legal effect

 - is void on its making